romaonthego/RETableViewManager/README.md

 __Data driven content manager for UITableView.__

-RETableViewManager allows to manage content of `UITableView` with ease, both forms and lists.
+`RETableViewManager` allows to manage the content of any `UITableView` with ease, both forms and lists. `RETableViewManager` is built on top of reusable cells technique and provides APIs for mapping any object class to any custom cell subclass.
-In its core RETableViewManager supports reusable cells based on corresponding data object class.

 The general idea is to allow developers use their own `UITableView` and `UITableViewController` instances, providing a layer that synchronizes data with cell appereance.
+It almost fully implements `UITableViewDelegate` and `UITableViewDataSource` protocols so you don't have to.

 ### _It is still in the early stages of development and it's highly not recommended to use it in production apps._